 Most Beautiful Places in Jamaica to Visit

-Heading to Jamaica soon and wondering about the best places to visit in Jamaica and the best things to do?
-Then read on and find out about where to go in Jamaica+ important travel tips.
+Heading to Jamaica soon and wondering about the best places to visit in Jamaica and the top best things to do?
+Then read on and find out about where to go in Jamaica and get some important travel tips.

 This post was written by Cassandra.

-Jamaica was only my 2nd Caribbean island I had visited, and I had no idea what to expect.
+Jamaica was only the 2nd Caribbean island I had visited, and I had no idea what to expect.
 Still, I was pleasantly surprised by the diversity and beauty the island had to offer.
 When I first arrived, I was greeted by a warm “Welcome Home,” a greeting almost all Jamaicans give when they hear you are visiting for the first time- I found this lovely.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

 Pre-Travel Guide for Jamaica

-Here are some quick tips for your Jamaica trip before we discuss the best places to visit in Jamaica.
+Here are some quick tips for your trip before we discuss the best places to visit in Jamaica.